herculesinc/pg-io/bin/README.md

 # pg-io

-PostgreSQL client for node.js written in TypeScript
+Promise-based PostgreSQL client for node.js written in TypeScript

 ## Use Case